Responsible Department: Finance

 9.1 Diversification by Maturities.
-The longer the maturity of investments, the greater their price volatility.
-Therefore, it is HCCS’ policy to concentrate its investment portfolio in shorter-term securities in order to limit principal risks caused by change in interest rates.
+The longer the maturity of investments the greater their price volatility.
+Therefore, it is HCCS’ policy to concentrate its investment portfolio in shorter-term investments in order to limit principal risks caused by change in interest rates.
 HCCS will attempt to match its investments with anticipated cash flow requirements.
-Unless matched to a specific cash flow, HCCS will not directly invest in securities maturing more than ten (10) years from the date of purchase.
+Unless matched to a specific cash flow, HCCS will not directly invest in instruments maturing more than ten (10) years from the date of purchase.
 However, the above described obligations, certificates, or agreements may be collateralized using longer date instruments.
 HCCS shall diversify the use of investment instruments to avoid incurring unreasonable risks inherent in over-investing in specific instruments, individual financial institutions or maturities.
-Maturity scheduling shall be managed by the Investment Officer so that maturities of investments shall be timed to coincide with projected cash flow needs.
+Maturity scheduling shall be managed by the Investment Officers so that maturities of investments shall be timed to coincide with projected cash flow needs.

-9.2 Diversification by Investment Instrument.
+9.1 Diversification by Investment Instrument.
 Diversification by investment instrument shall not exceed the following guidelines for each type of instrument:

-|Portfolio||Percentage of Portfolio (Maximum)|
+Percentage of Portfolio

 |U.S. Treasury Obligations||100%|

 U.S. Government Agency Securities and Instrumentalities of Government-Sponsored Corporations

 Authorized Local Government Investment Pools

 Fully Collateralized Repurchase Agreements

 SEC-Regulated No-Load Money Market Mutual Funds

-|Obligations of States, Agencies, Counties, Cities||20%|
+Obligation of States, Agencies, Counties, Cities and other government entities

 10. Authorized Financial Dealers and Institutions

-All investment providers will be required to provide a certification of having read HCCS’ investment policy signed by a qualified representative of the organization, acknowledging that the organization has implemented reasonable procedures and controls in an effort to preclude imprudent investment activities arising out of investment transactions conducted between HCCS and the organization.
+All investment providers will be required to provide a certification of having read HCCS’ Investment Policy signed by a qualified representative of the organization, acknowledging that the organization has implemented reasonable procedures and controls in an effort to preclude imprudent investment activities arising out of investment transactions conducted between HCCS and the organization.